 Just like during regular market hours, supply and demand rule the after-hours market.
 If there are more buyers than sellers in the after-hours session, stock prices will trend higher and vice versa.
 One indication of how the after-hours market is doing is the Nasdaq 100 after-hours indicator, which is similar to the live Nasdaq 100 index price you’ll see while the market is open.

 Read This: The Best Robo-Advisors

 One of the main benefits of trading during regular market hours is the liquidity it offers.
 As billions of shares of stocks trade hands every day during market hours, most stocks offer orderly trading patterns and give investors the ability to get into or out of a stock at the then-current price.

 In the after-market session, however, liquidity typically drops dramatically.
 With fewer participants, stock price movements can be greatly exaggerated.
 A lack of liquidity makes it harder for investors to get their desired price, or even to get their order executed at all.
 Other risks to trading in the after-hours include higher volatility, wider spreads and market-moving news announcements.

 Another risk is the lack of consolidated quotes in the after-market.
 When the market is open, you’ll see the best available price to buy or sell a stock.
 In the after-market, you might only see limited quotes, with higher prices available from other brokers.

-Click to see the best 15 stocks for beginners to try this year.
+Click to see the best investment brokers for your money.